 A little later, loose cuffs also appeared on the market for the same reason.
 But then, at the beginning of the 20th century the washing machine also became a viable option for private households, and the separate elements disappeared from the picture again.

-Ps: Don't work in the garden whilst wearing a white shirt if you are a bit fond of your status ;-).
+PS: Don't work in the garden whilst wearing a white shirt if you are fond of your status ;-).

 • We love the iconic classics and the classic details, such as the white cuffs.
-The latter can be found, for example, in the turtleneck LE MERLE.
+The latter can be found, for example, in sweater LA CLIQUE.

-- And of course we also have beautiful white blouses in the collection!
+• And naturally we also include stunning white shirts and blouses in our collection!